 Equity refers to how much of your home you actually own versus how much is remaining on your mortgage balance.
 The value of a home typically increases over time as the loan decreases– meaning that equity increases over time.

-These home loans are either fixed or adjustable rate loans insured by the Federal Housing Administration, designed to make housing more affordable.
+These home loans are either fixed or adjustable-rate loans insured by the Federal Housing Administration, designed to make housing more affordable.

-A fixed rate mortgage is a loan where the interest rate stays the same throughout the term of the loan.
+A fixed-rate mortgage is a loan where the interest rate stays the same throughout the term of the loan.
 Terms of fixed-rate mortgages range from 10 to 40 years.

 A good faith estimate is a written estimate by the lender of the closing costs– what the buyer will likely have to pay to obtain the loan.
-This information is provided within 3 business days from the date of your application via disclosure form named Loan Estimate.
+This information is provided within 3 business days from the date of your application via a disclosure form named Loan Estimate.